2,4-Dinitroanisole: Formation

 2,4-Dinitroanisole can be formed from p-nitroanisole or o-nitroanisole nitration.
 Also it can be formed from 1-chloro-2,4-dinitrobenzene by treatment with sodium methoxide (sodium in methanol) or sodium hydroxide with methanol.

 Over a period of days, alkalies will hydrolyse the ether bond to form 2,4-dinitrophenol.

 Use

 2,4-Dinitroanisole is used as an explosive replacing TNT.
 It is used in explosive mixtures such as IMX-101, IMX-104, PAX-48, PAX-21 and PAX-41 in the spider grenade.
 It can be melted and cast more safely.
 It has also been used as a dye ingredient and insecticide.

 Environment

 When mixed with soil, 2,4-dinitroanisole is modified by bacteria through the path 2-nitroso-4-nitroanisole, 2-hydroxyamino-4-nitroanisole to 2-amino-4-nitroanisole.
 This takes place on a time scale of a few weeks.
 In the human body it is converted to 2,4-dinitrophenol.
-Recent reports, demonstrated that a Nocardia sp. bacterium was able to mineralize 2, 4-dinitroanisole as a sole carbon source, via well established 2,4-dinitrophenol pathway.
+It was reported in 2014 that a Nocardia sp. bacterium was able to mineralize 2, 4-dinitroanisole as a sole carbon source, via well-established 2,4-dinitrophenol pathway.